amitananddotxyz/LetUsCode/README.md

 - The names are *specific* and consists of *minimal* set of *related* and *meaningful* words.
 - All the words within name are in *lowercase* and separated by *hyphen*.

-Note: Each project has a separate README file with proper citations and references to the resources.
 ### List of Projects
 - udacity/neighborhood-map

 ### Feedback
 Contributions are always *welcome*.
 Please send your feedback at <amitananddotxyz@gmail.com>.